artcuddy/project5-foodsnap-frontend/README.md

 <h1 id="demo">Live Site</h1>
 A live version of the site can be found <a href="https://foodsnap-react.herokuapp.com/" target="_blank">HERE</a><br><br>

-This repository is the frontend utilising React.js.
+This repository is the frontend for foodSNAP utilising React.js.

 The backend API repository can be found <a href="https://github.com/artcuddy/project5-foodsnap-backend" target="_blank">HERE </a><br><br>